A Crash Course to PCIe Gen 5.0

 Even in PCIe 4.0, it is possible to reach a data transfer rate of 32GB/s only when using all 16 lanes, which is hard to find on most motherboards.
 To reach the maximum potential of NVMe SSDs, we need even faster transfer rates.

-PCIe Gen 5.0 vs Previous Generations
+PCIe Gen 5.0 Speeds vs Previous Generations

 Every PCIe generation doubles the data transfer rate from the previous generation.
 With PCIe 5.0 we can get 4GB/s from a single lane, which translates to an incredible 16GB/s in a standard 4-lane slot.

-As you can see from the table, switching from PCIe 4.0 to PCIe 5.0 directly doubles performance at the same number of lanes.
+As you can see from the table, switching from PCIe 4.0 to PCIe 5.0 directly doubles speed at the same number of lanes.
 A standard x16 @x4 slot can reach half of an NVMe SSDs theoretical limit.

 But that doesn’t mean you can start using the new standard right away.
 Only the latest processors – Intel 12th Gen and AMD Ryzen 7000 series – support PCIe 5.0, with most of the current lineup suited for PCIe Gen 4 cards.